You've heard about keyword research and how important it is for your blog. But, you're still intimidated by it.

 For instance, if I want to see which articles are ranking for “how to potty train a dog” in their title, I would search:

 intitle:”how to potty train a dog”

 Record the number of intitle results for each of your long-tail keyword phrases.
-Also pay attention to first few articles that appear in the search and what domain they are coming from.
+Also, pay attention to the first few articles that appear in the search and what domain they are coming from.
 This can give you an idea of how hard it will be to rank for each keyword phrase.
-For example, it will be harder to compete with WebMD than it will be to compete with a lesser known website.
+For example, it will be harder to compete with WebMD than it will be to compete with a lesser-known website.

 Next, investigate the inanchor + intitle query together:

 After you have an idea of how competitive each long-tail keyword phrase in article titles, it's time to see how competitive each keyword phrase is for the title plus anchor text.